Snorkeling around all the Gili Islands: The best spots from Turtle Highways to Instagram Statues

 Snorkeling around the Gili Islands is like swimming in an aquarium, except the fish are real, the water’s warm, and you don’t have to press your face against glass.
 Whether you’re chasing turtles at Turtle Point, admiring the famous statues off Gili Meno, or drifting along Halik’s reefs, you’re guaranteed to come back with salt in your hair and a big goofy grin.

-So grab a mask, channel your inner mermaid (or merman), because the Gilis never disappoint underwater and book your snorkeling tour.
+So grab a mask, channel your inner mermaid (or merman), because the Gilis never disappoint underwater and book your snorkeling tour, or message us on WhatsApp and we’ll help you plan the route.